GreptimeTeam/docs/docs/nightly/en/user-guide/concepts/data-model.md

   The values in `Tag` columns are labels attached to the collected sources, generally used to describe a particular characteristic of these sources.
   `Tag` columns are indexed, making queries on tags performant.
-- `Timestamp` is the root of a Metrics & Events database.
+- `Timestamp` is the root of a metrics & events database.
   It represents the date and time when the data was generated.
   Timestamps are indexed, making queries on timestamps performant.
   A table can only have one timestamp column, which is called time index.